Market Segmentation in Online Platforms: The Model

 When the consumer decides to purchase item $i$, the popularity/sales vector $d$ is increased by one in position $i$.
 To analyze this process, we divide time into discrete periods such that each new period begins when a new consumer arrives.
 Hence, the length of each time period is not constant.

 The objective of the firm running this market is to maximize the total expected number of purchases.
-To achieve this, the key managerial decision of the firm is what is known as the ranking policy \citep{2015abeliuk_et_al}, which consists in deciding at each point in time the permutation $\sigma \in S_N$ to display the items.
+To achieve this, the key managerial decision of the firm is what is known as the ranking policy \citep{abeliuk2015benefits}, which consists in deciding at each point in time the permutation $\sigma \in S_N$ to display the items.
 The next section describes a number of relevant ranking policies for this model.

-A key aspect of this paper is to study the potential benefits of the popularity signal on market efficiency and compare the ranking policies with and without this signal.
+A key aspect of this paper is to study the potential benefits of the popularity signal in terms of the rate of purchases (market efficiency) and compare the ranking policies with and without this signal.
 In this paper, we always assume that the popularity signal is used as specified in Equation \eqref{MMNL}.
-When the popularity signal is not used, the probability of sampling a product is given by assuming that the popularity signal is simply the vector $\langle 0,\ldots,0 \rangle$.
+When the popularity signal is not used, the probability of trying (or sampling) a product is obtained as if the popularity signal is simply the vector $\langle 0,\ldots,0 \rangle$.